Dynamic Gradient Influencing for Viral Marketing Using Graph Neural Networks: Experiments

-The main advantage of the proposed dynamic multi-step MAC attack over single-step attacks stems from its ability to discover multi-hop pathways for attack.
-To understand this more deeply, in Figure.~\ref{fig:attack_dynamics}, we qualitatively visualize a subgraph spanned by the dynamic MAC attack edges on Cora-2 and color each node according to its hop-distance from the source nodes in this subgraph.
-Further, we use node size to indicate the number of attack perturbations the node contributes in the course of the multi-step attack.
-We clearly see a pattern of cascading conversions, whereby a node converted earlier later converts many more and so on inductively.
-Therefore, the MAC attack prefers cascading conversions, which is similar to a dynamic infection spread model~\cite{anderson1991infectious,hethcote2000mathematics}.
-However, minimum budget adversarial community canvassing should be seen as a targeted infection whereby the infection spreads to more vulnerable target nodes instead of stochastically.
-We also see from the node sizes that a few nodes are dominant attackers while others contribute very little to the attack.
+To understand cascades created by the DGI spread, in Fig.~\ref{fig:qualitative_spread_dynamics}, we qualitatively visualize a subgraph spanned by the Dynamic DGI edges rooted at a single source node on Flixster, and color each node according to its cascade hop distance from the root.
+We define the cascade hop distance of a node from the seed set inductively:

+where $hop(i) = 0$ for nodes in the initial seed set, and $PN(i)$ denotes perturbed neighbors of node $i$ at the step when it flips.
+Further, we use node size to indicate the number of perturbations the node contributes in the course of the multi-step spread.
+We clearly see a strong pattern of cascading flips, whereby a node flipped earlier later flips many more and so on inductively.
+Therefore, the DGI spread creates cascading flipping, similar to a chain of referrals in a social network, where each referral is an entirely new edge.
+We also see from the node sizes that a few nodes are dominant spreaders while others contribute very little.

-To understand the quantitative impact of multi-hop paths to the dynamic MAC attack, in Figure.~\ref{fig:converts_vs_hops}, we plot the number of target conversions with increasing hop distances for Cora-2, Citeseer-2 and CoauthorCS-2.
-Multi-hop path conversions account for a sizable number of the total conversions, which indicates that multi-hop path nodes require lesser budget as the attack proceeds.
-Further, the hop length goes up to 6, indicating the dynamic nature of the MAC attack.
+To understand the cascades created by DGI quantitatively, in Fig.~\ref{fig:quantitative_spread_dynamics} we plot the number of non-adopter flips with increasing hop distances for Flixster, Epinions and Ciao.
+Multi-hop cascade flips account for a sizable number of the total flips, which indicates that multi-hop path flips help in decreasing the budget required for the spread.
+Further, the cascade hop length can be considerably large.
+Particularly, for Flixster, we see nodes with cascade hop lengths up to 30, indicating how the added perturbations can percolate the adoption far from the seed set.